LaunchCodeEducation/lchs/src/chapters/how-to-code/comments.rst

 ===============

 As programs get bigger and more complicated, they get more difficult to read.
-Good programmers try to make their code understandable to others, but even with Python it is still tricky to look at a large program and figure out what it is doing and why.
+Good programmers try to make their code understandable to others.
+However, even with Python, it is still tricky to look at a large program and figure out what is going on.

 The best coders add notes to their code to clearly explain what the program is doing.
 These notes are called *comments*.